alexmccray23/uncle/README.md

 Plugin that adds difference scores to summary tables.

 # executable.lua
-Neovim plugin for adding excecutable tables (500-1000+) to the Uncle E file.
+Neovim plugin for adding executable tables (500-1000+) to the Uncle E file.

+# generation.lua
+Neovim plugin for adding generation points

 # in2.lua
 Neovim plugin for adding the indent "&IN2" command on long labels in Uncle.